Zehuahe/hilo-mpc/docs/docsource/modules/estimators.rst

 Objective function
 ------------------------------
-We assume that the current instant is T and the horizon is N. The objective of MHE is to find an initial state :math:`x_{T - N}` and the disturbance sequence :math:`\mathbf{w} = [w_{T - N}, w_{T - N + 1}, \dots, w_{T-1}]^T` so that the objective function is minimized which can be formulated as follows:
+We assume that the current instant is :math:`T` and the horizon is :math:`N`.
+The objective of MHE is to find an initial state :math:`x_{T - N}` and the disturbance sequence :math:`\mathbf{w} = [w_{T - N}, w_{T - N + 1}, \dots, w_{T-1}]^T` so that the objective function is minimized which can be formulated as follows:

 .. math::